Jskenpo/imagine-our-connected-earth/README.md

 ### Before and After (BandA)
 The Before and After section allows users to compare visual representations of environmental changes, such as glaciers and volcanic activity, using an interactive slider.

+### Climate vital Signs
+This page features a series of impactful videos that illustrate the transformation of Earth's climate over the past century.

 ## Team